waseemKashif/waseemkashif/README.md

 ### Intro 👋

 I'm Waseem Kashif a Senior Software Engineer from Hunza Valley in Northern Pakistan.
 Currently staying in Qatar.
-I've been in Software Development for the last 6+ years and I have extensive knowledg of Javascript libraries.
-I have 5+ years of experience in React, 2+ years of experience with Laravel, 4+ years in React js and Next Js including Sveltekit.
+I've been in Software Development for the last 6+ years and I have extensive knowledg of Javascript libraries.I also do have 2+ years of experience with Laravel, 4+ years in React js and Next Js including Sveltekit.
 I spend my last 6 years of full-time learning and working on different technologies

 #### 👨‍💻 Programming and markup languages